KLeviii/Library-Loan-System/library_spec_v2_ENG.md

 - Amount in HUF (integer)
 - Overdue date is the date the book became overdue (due date + 1 day)
 - Fines remain until paid/cleared
+- Book ID numeric portion zero-padded to 3 digits
 - One fine per line per book
+- Semicolon (;) as delimiter
+- No trailing semicolon

 ---